plucia-mitre/pickled-canary_sandbox/README.md

 comment lines (starting with `;`, as usual) which are removed before the meta block is parsed as JSON.

-## Instructions

-Anything other than a [Command Block](#command-blocks) or [Comment](#comments) is considered part of an instruction and is passed to Ghidra's autocomplete functionality for assembly into binary.
-This is done line-by-line, possibly including [some command blocks](#wildcards).
-Since Ghidra is processing the provided assembly, be sure to use Ghidra's assembly syntax rather than what might be found in another tool / the processor manual.

 ## Command Blocks

 Command blocks are special commands to Pickled Canary which go beyond basic